 JC offers "Certificates" that comprise 30 to 59 credits of course work.
 They concentrate on specific skills with fewer general education courses than an associate degree.
 All certificates will contain a minimum requirement of ENG 131 and MAT 131.

 To earn a certificate, students must meet these requirements:

 - A minimum cumulative grade point average of 2.0 overall.
 (Some programs have additional grade and course requirements.
 Follow the guide sheet for your program and meet with an academic advisor for complete information.)
 Important: only courses with a 2.0 or better will transfer to most four-year colleges and universities. - 2.
 A minimum grade of 2.0 in each course that applies toward a degree. - 3.
 Completion of specific courses in a degree. - 4.
 A minimum of 30 credits. - 5.
-A minimum of 15 credits earned at IC. - 6.
+A minimum of 15 credits earned at JC. - 6.
 Courses identified as remedial or developmental cannot be used as credits toward degrees or certificates.
-These courses currently include: CIS 090, 095; ENG 080, 085, 090, 101, 102, 109, 110; MAT 010, 020, 031, 033, 035; MTH 090, 095, 098, 100, and 110; and, MTT 009.
-Additional courses excluded from credits toward degrees and certificates are continuing education courses (prefix CCE, CED, CEU, CFO, CJT, CSS, ESL, LTL) and courses offered through JC's workforce training programs (prefixes JTI, PDI).
+As of fall 2011, developmental courses are identified with a three-digit number beginning with a 0, such as 020, 080, 095 and only courses considered to be college level (100-level or higher) can be used to fulfill degree requirements.
+Additional courses excluded from credits toward degrees and certificates are continuing education courses (prefix CCE, CED, CEU, CFO, CJT, CSS, ESL, LTL) and courses offered through JC's workforce training programs (prefixes JTI, PDI). - 7.
+A completed Application for Graduation for the certificate submitted by the deadline date to Records, located in Student Services, Central Campus, or to any JC center.
+Students have five academic years to apply for graduation from the time they completed their last course at JC.
+Applications are available at all locations, or the JC web site (www.jccmi.edu/ StudentServices/Registration/graduation.htm).
+Official audits are processed by the Registrar's Office. - 8.
+Completion of the certificate requirements from any catalog of entry during continuous enrollment.
+Students who are not continuously enrolled and have completed certificate requirements must meet the requirements of the catalog in effect at the time of graduation application.
+Students reentering who have not completed the certificate requirements must follow the catalog in effect at the time of their re-entry date. - Coursework completed within a reasonable time period.
+This may require repeating certain essential courses, even though a passing grade was previously earned.
+An essential course involves material that affects skill development and successful performance and/or contains content likely to change significantly over time, as determined by appropriate academic departments.